jpueberbach4/bp.markets.ingest/dukascopy/README.md

 # ofcourse plugins will be chainable, eg replay.sh | tee raw.txt | indicator.sh | tee indicator.txt | \
 # analyse.sh | tee analyse.txt | ... | imagine.sh > output.txt

-# gives you time-travel debugging for financial algorithms.
+# gives you time-travel debugging for financial algorithms plus 50 years of unix tooling plus all coding languages.
+# essentially: limitless capabilities, power and control.

-# ofcourse, next step would be a live.sh, but i need to consult a third party before implementation
+# next step would be a live.sh (emulates replay.sh but live (with a warmup)), but i need to consult
+# a third party before implementation

 ```